-For almost two weeks, 12 boys aged between 11 and 16 – and their football coach – have been trapped in the Tham Luang caves in Thailand.
-The group entered the caves on the 23rd of June, but were trapped when a flash flood a metre high blocked their exit.
-They were found on Monday the 2nd of July by a group of British rescue divers, but it may still take days – if not weeks or months – to get them out, as rescuers try to pump enough water out of the cave to eventually carry or swim them out.
+For almost two weeks, 12 boys aged between 11 and 16—and their soccer coach—have been trapped in the Tham Luang caves in Thailand.
+The group entered the caves on June 23, but were trapped when a flash flood a mile high blocked their exit.
+They were found on Monday, July 2, by a group of British rescue divers, but it may still take days—if not weeks or months—to get them out, as rescuers try to pump enough water out of the cave to eventually carry or swim them out.

 From then on they lived in darkness, surviving off rationed supplies of stale bread and canned meat for ten days, before the water level dropped and they were able to free themselves.
 I spoke to Kaiser about his experience and how it changed him.

-VICE: What was it like when you realised you were trapped?
+VICE: What was it like when you realized you were trapped?

 What were the hardest things to deal with?

 Firstly, the uncertainty.
 Will I get out or not?
 Will I survive the next 24 hours?
 Then you start worrying about your provisions.
-We hardly ate a thing for ten days – I lost 10kg in that time.
+We hardly ate a thing for ten days—I lost 10kg [22lbs] in that time.
 There was also the constant darkness to deal with.
 At one point, I couldn't work out whether it was day or night.
-And it didn't help that the temperature stayed at six degrees celsius throughout and that we had to sleep on bare rocks in soaking wet clothes without a blanket.
-And finally, you have to deal with your own thoughts – of your parents, your siblings, of life and death.
+And it didn't help that the temperature stayed at six degrees Celsius [43 degrees Fahrenheit] throughout and that we had to sleep on bare rocks in soaking wet clothes without a blanket.
+And finally, you have to deal with your own thoughts—of your parents, your siblings, of life and death.